-Finance costs are charged to the profit and loss over the term of debt using the effective interest method so that the amount charged is at a constant rate on the carrying amount.
-Issue costs are initally recognised as a reduction in the proceeds of the of the associated capital instrument.
+Finance costs are charged to profit or loss over the term of the debt using the effective interest method so that the amount charged is at a constant rate on the carrying amount.
+Issue costs are initially recognised as a reduction in the proceeds of the associated capital instrument.

-2.6 Foreign currencies
+2.6 Taxation